jswrenn/transmutation-foundation/src/context-inference.md

-# Can't Scope be elided?
+# Can't Context be elided?

 **Not generally.**